SelfCareMap

 5. Create a Mini Ritual (Even If It’s Silly)

-• Lighting a candle before you read
+• Lighting a scented candle or incense before you open the cover.

-• Sipping herbal tea from a special mug
+• Sipping herbal tea from a special mug that you only use for reading.

 6. Track It Lightly (If It Helps You)

-• Moving a paperclip from one jar to another
+• Moving a paperclip from one jar to another to represent pages read.

 Why This Works for the Busy Soul